telerik/kendo-ui-core/docs/web/grid/overview.md

 ### Existing Instances

-Reference an existing Grid instance via the [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
+Refer to an existing Grid instance via the [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
 Once a reference has been established, use the [Grid API](/api/javascript/ui/grid) to control its behavior.

 The example below demonstrates how to access and existing Grid instance.